viet-nguyend/cyclistic_data_project/README.md

 Casual: Like members, both fall and summer stand out as the two seasons with the highest number of rides.
 However, the average duration of each month shows significant fluctuations with a wider range than that of members

-In general, both member and casual riders prefer to ride in the summer and fall.
+In conclusion, it is evident that both members and casual riders exhibit a preference for riding during the summer and fall seasons

-- Top bike station
+- Top bike station of members

-member

 <details>
   <summary>Show SQL query</summary>